CephalofairGames/bnb-rules/README.md

-# Buttons & Bugs Rulebook
+# Gloomhaven: Buttons & Bugs Living Rules

+This light weight rules resource for Gloomhaven: Buttons & Bugs is intended to be easy to access, search, and print.
+It is updated with any corrections and errata.

 Last updated 11/09/2023